Akeelah and the Bee: Plot

-During the competition, Akeelah becomes a crowd favorite.
-After all the other competitors are eliminated, only Dylan and Akeelah remain.
-The two finalists are allowed a break, during which Akeelah overhears Dylan's father harshly pressuring him to win, so Akeelah attempts to intentionally lose.
-Dylan, fed up with his father's competitiveness, intentionally misspells as well.
-Dylan tells Akeelah that he wants a fair competition.
-The two then proceed to spell every word listed by the judges until the two are declared co-champions.
-After Akeelah spells "pulchritude" (the same word she misspelled at the start of the film), she is officially declared a winner.
+During the competition, Akeelah and Dylan become the two finalists.
+After overhearing Dylan's father aggressively pressuring him to win, Akeelah intentionally misspells a word to help him win.
+Dylan, fed up with his father's competitive nature, intentionally misspells the same word and tells Akeelah that he wants a fair competition.
+The two are eventually declared co-champions after Akeelah spells "pulchritude," the same word she misspelled at the beginning of the film.